West Yorkshire

 The tremendous scenery of the area continues to be placed under pressure with an increase in house-building, often providing homes for people who wish to commute to other towns and cities to work.

 For more than 100 years, Holmfirth had a railway station, hence the Station Road in the town.
 It was at the end of a branch stretching for nearly two miles from the Huddersfield-Penistone-Sheffield line at Brockholes.
 It was opened in 1850 but closed to passengers in 1959 and freight in 1965.
-Buses now provide connections to neighbouring towns, including Huddersfield, through traffic which is often congested at peak times.
+Buses now provide connections to neighbouring towns, including Huddersfield , through traffic which is often congested at peak times.

 Town features

+A wide range of shops and boutiques and an artist's gallery complement Holmfirth's status as a bustling tourist town.
+There's also a wide range of local shopping and services including, hardware, bakery, groceries, antiques, clothing and estate agents.
 A former car showroom with access from Huddersfield Road and Hollowgate was the location of Holmfirth's indoor market but this recently closed and stalls have been relocated outdoors at a temporary location at School Street, Crown Bottom, on Thursday and Saturday mornings.

 Supermarkets are represented by a large Co-operative, Lidl and a Sainsbury's Local.